louisa95/Ping-Pong/README.md

 Ping Pong:
-The application was created on,13th July 2018
+The application was created on, 13th July 2018
 ## Description
 Ping Pong was created to count down numbers from 1 with the following characteristics:
 -Numbers divisible by 3 become 'ping'